 - Eugène von GUÉRARD

 - Credit Line

 - National Gallery of Victoria, Melbourne

-Purchased with the assistance of the National Gallery Society of Victoria and Mr and Mrs Solomon Lew, 1986
+Purchased with funds donated by Mr and Mrs Solomon Lew and with the assistance of the National Gallery Society of Victoria, 1986

 - Gallery Location

 Level 2, NGV Australia

 This work is one of a series of von Guérard homestead portraits.
 Glenara – as the homestead was called – was situated in the valley of Deep Creek, 27 kilometres north of Melbourne, and owned by Mr Clarke, a wealthy pastoralist from New South Wales.
 Mr Clarke and his family are depicted in the formal landscaped garden of the house.

 The painting shows an extensive view of the 27-room homestead.
 The house is set in the centre of a cultivated landscape surrounded by panoramic views of pastoral land with grazing sheep and cattle.
 Mount Macedon can be seen in the distance.
 The formal landscaped garden with its imported trees, vineyards and Sunny South roses represents a pocket of imported European civilisation in the untamed Australian wilderness.